israkhan-ba/LearnJS/NEW/IN-DEPTH/Concepts_Scoping.md

 # Scoping

-There are 3 levels of scopes in JavaScript
+There are 2 main scopes in JavaScript - Global and Local

-1. Global-level scope
-2. Function-level scope
-3. Block-level scope
+## Global scope